• Home

 What is Fiberglass Insulation?

-Fiberglass insulation is a material composed of fine glass fibers.
+Fiberglass insulation is a material composed of fine long glass fibers.
 It is widely used in construction and manufacturing for its thermal and acoustic insulating properties.
 The insulation works by trapping air in its fibrous structure, which slows the transfer of heat and reduces noise.
 In sub boxes, fiberglass insulation helps maintain a stable temperature and minimizes sound transmission, making it a popular choice for various applications.

 Benefits of Using Fiberglass Insulation in Sub Boxes